Joe Rogan Discusses Conor McGregor’s Cardio Issues With Cody Garbrandt And Urijah Faber

-Joe Rogan talked about Conor McGregor’s issues with fatigue in the latest JRE podcast with UFC Bantamweight Champion Cody Garbrandt and Hall of Famer Uriah Faber.
+Joe Rogan talked about Conor McGregor’s issues with fatigue in the latest JRE podcast with UFC Bantamweight Champion Cody Garbrandt and Hall of Famer Urijah Faber.

 Rogan asked Faber whether the fact that Conor McGregor doesn’t add running into his workout regimen may play a role in his cardio issues.
-Uriah stated that while he encourages Cody Garbrandt to run and does it himself, he doesn’t feel it is necessary.
+Urijah stated that while he encourages Cody Garbrandt to run and does it himself, he doesn’t feel it is necessary.

 The former UFC fighter said that there are other means to exhaust the body to improve endurance, such as wrestling for an extended period of time or jiu-jitsu sessions on the mat.
 Faber cites former Strikeforce and Pride champion Dan Henderson as a fighter who doesn’t add running to his cardiovascular workout.